 The San Francisco Chronicle calls them “delightfully surreal morsels… as sure-handedly and lucidly drawn as the subject matter is crooked and curious,” and the Association of Alternative Newsweeklies says the comics have “that rare blend of pointed humor and specially brewed whimsy.”

 Buy a signed copy of The Night of Your Life.

 See what no one was supposed to see again: pictures of hopeful students, accompanied by unflattering, behind-doors quotes from their professors and employers.
 Distills the essence of a bygone era from a dumpstered stash of confidential biology applicant files circa 1965-1975.
 48-page booklet, published as a zine in 1998, and then with a spine by Microcosm Publishing.

-Buy a signed copy from the author for $6.
+Buy a signed copy from the author.

 $6.00Add to cart